BoPann/bo-cyber-logbook/soc-level1/phishing-analysis/phishing-analysis.md

 - check header
 	- does the sender detail addr match the sender mail addr?
 - check body
-- check source code
+- check source code (there is a lot of information in here)
 - Usually there is link, check the link source
-	- has it been shortened? see: [shortened-url](../../cyber-img/shortened-url.md)
+	- has it been shortened? see: [shortened-url](../atks/shortened-url.md)

 ## 2. Description